locka99/opcua/docs/client.md

 * Be called "My First Client" and a uri of "urn:MyFirstClient"
 * Automatically create a private key and public certificate (if none already exists)
-* Automatically trust the server's cert
+* Automatically trust the server's cert during handshake.
 * Retry up to 3 times to reconnect if the connection goes down.

 ### Security